 - Flour - I always use King Arthur unbleached all-purpose flour for all of my baking and household recipes.

 - Baking Powder - make sure your baking powder is fresh!
 I always write the date on the lid of my baking powder and throw it out at 6 months regardless if it is used all up or not.
-Baking powder will go bad and if you use old baking powder in recipes then your recipe, and in this case biscuits, won't rise as tall and well as they should.
+Baking powder will go bad and if you use old baking powder in recipes then your recipe, and in this case for quick homemade biscuits, they won't rise as tall and well as they should.

 - Salt - for flavor.